 What is the role of QMS in manufacturing?

 A QMS serves as the backbone of quality assurance in manufacturing.
 Its primary role is to standardize processes that ensure consistent product quality and operational efficiency.
+By standardizing manufacturing operations, a QMS ensures consistent quality across all production stages.
 By establishing clear procedures and guidelines, a QMS facilitates continual improvement, allowing manufacturers to adapt to changing market demands while minimizing errors and defects.

 How does QMS software help small manufacturers?